ssenmosip/mosip-temp-documentation/FRS-Admin-Services.md

 1. Responds with the Document Category Code for the Document Category deleted successfully
 1. In case of Exceptions, system triggers relevant error messages

-### 1.8 Document Category - Document Type Mapping - Create/Read/Update/Delete
+### 1.8 Applicant Type - Document Category - Document Type Mapping - Read

 #### A. Create a mapping of Document Type and Document Category in Masterdata DB